Integration features

 Use whatever your clients expect or prefer.
 Many clients associate "video call" with "Zoom call" because Zoom dominated during remote work expansion.

 Zoom makes sense when clients expect it, you need features like breakout rooms or local recording on free plans, or you already pay for Zoom Pro.
 Enterprise clients may have IT policies that prefer Zoom.
 Some clients feel more comfortable with familiar tools.
+Zoom's virtual background feature also helps freelancers working from home maintain a professional appearance without needing a dedicated office space or green screen setup.

 Google Meet makes sense when you want free video calls without the 40-minute group limit (Meet limits groups to 60 minutes), your clients use Google products, or you value browser-based joining without download prompts.
 Meet is simpler for non-technical clients.